 The model was simulated for 250,000 trials and the output is shown below.
 The probability of clearance ≤ 0 is 1.296%.
 Note that this is slightly less than the previous simulation with pure distributions.
 This is to be expected since there are no parts that are out of tolerance.

 Correlated Part Dimensions Example

 Sometimes part dimensions can be correlated.
 In our example assembly, parts A and B may be the same part, made on the same machine.
 A batch of parts arrive at the assembly station and both are pulled from this batch.
-If the manufacturing process for the parts experience a mean shift where all parts in a batch are above or below the nominal dimension, then there could be correlation present.
+If the manufacturing process for the parts experience a mean shift where the mean of all parts in a batch are above or below the nominal dimension, then there could be correlation present.
 This means that parts A and B will both be "high" or "low" at the same time.
 This correlation can be accounted for in a Monte Carlo simulation.
 When the Monte Carlo simulator samples random variables it rearranges the input dimensions so that for each trial the input dimension are both high or low in a manner that is similar to their Spearman Rank correlation.

 Determining any correlation at the design stage may be nearly impossible without multiple production runs.
 However, accounting for correlation may be more useful in troubleshooting assembly problems after production has started.